 Corned beef, cream cheese, Thousand Island dressing and cheese in a bowl.

-This dip is a blend of corned beef, sauerkraut, cream cheese, sour cream, Thousand Island dressing and Swiss cheese.
-Mix everything together, then spread it into a baking dish.
-A layer of cheese goes over the top, then the dip is baked until browned and bubbly.
+When you make this Reuben dip recipe start by placing softened cream cheese, cooked and diced corned beef, shredded Swiss cheese, sour cream, sauerkraut, and Thousand Island dressing in a large bowl.
+Mix everything together.
+Spread the mixture into a prepared baking dish or skillet.
+Sprinkle a layer of Swiss cheese over the top.
+Bake the dip until browned and bubbly.
 Add a sprinkling of parsley and enjoy!

 • I like to use freshly grated cheese for this dip.
 It’s a little more work, but the bagged pre-shredded cheeses are often coated with stabilizing agents and they don’t melt nearly as well.